rsyslog/rsyslog/tools/rsgtutil.rst

 ------

 This mode does not work with stdin.
 On the command line, the *log* file names are specified.
-The corresponding *signature* files (ending on ".gtsig") must also be preset at the same location as the log file.
+The corresponding *signature* files (ending on ".gtsig"/".ksisig") must also be preset at the same location as the log file.
 In verify mode, both the log and signature file is read and the validity of the log file checked.
 If verification errors are detected these are printed and processing of the file aborted.
 By default, each file is verified individually, without taking cross-file hash chains into account (so the order of files on the command line does not matter).

 Note that the actual amount of what can be verified depends on the parameters with which the signature file was written.
 If record and tree hashes are present, they